vechain/vechain-sdk-js/packages/errors/README.md

 # @vechain/sdk-errors

-Welcome to the **errors package** of theVeChain SDK!
+Welcome to the **errors package** of the VeChain SDK!

 ## Introduction

-TheVeChain SDK Error package is specifically designed to handle custom errors seamlessly integrated into the Core and Network packages.
+The VeChain SDK Error package is specifically designed to handle custom errors seamlessly integrated into the Core and Network packages.
 It serves as a dedicated solution for managing and communicating errors within these essential components, ensuring a streamlined and robust development experience.
-By leveragingVeChain SDK Error, developers can enhance error handling and reporting, contributing to the overall reliability and resilience of the Core and Network functionalities within theVeChain SDK ecosystem.
+By leveragingVeChain SDK Error, developers can enhance error handling and reporting, contributing to the overall reliability and resilience of the Core and Network functionalities within the VeChain SDK ecosystem.

 ## Commands